mrismanaziz/Reforestation/README.md

-## What did the Dorito farmer say to the other Dorito farmer?
-Cool Ranch!
+## I went to the zoo the other day, there was only one dog in it.
+It was a shitzu.